Take a Fresh Look at Your Approach to Top Talent

 Your organization’s ability to develop, retain, and engage skilled, valuable employees is critical to managing change and operating through continual uncertainty.
 And the people we call “talent” or “the leadership pipeline” bring their perspectives, preferences, and experiences to the process, too.

-Employers need to understand and appreciate what’s going on with their top talent if they expect to still have that talent two, five, and 10 years down the road.
+Employers need to understand and appreciate what’s going on with their top talent if they expect to still have that talent 2, 5, and 10 years down the road.
 Paying attention to “the view from the pipe” will also increase the engagement of key talent immediately.

 So what does the view from the pipe look like?
 Consider whether your top talent wants to be formally recognized as high-potential talent, what they expect in terms of investment in their growth and development, how they feel about their status as high potentials, and whether or not they expect to be involved in developing others.